Graduate Diploma in Secondary Teaching

 Minimum entry requirements

-• Provide official academic transcripts of your qualifications to AUT.
-Students who are completing their degree should provide a transcript showing results of courses completed so far and currently enrolled courses
+• You will be required to provide official transcripts of your qualifications (if you are still completing your degree, please provide a transcript showing the results of all courses completed so far and the courses you are currently enrolled in).

 Teaching subjects